-Once you have made your selections you are able to make changes before the cut off date of Monday 17 August, 2020.
-Your parents have also been emailed to inform them that this is happening.
+Once you have made your selections you are able to make changes before the cut off date of Monday 9 August, 2021.
+Your parents will also be emailed to inform them that this is happening.
 You are required to discuss your choices with them.
-You will be interviewed by a teacher on Thursday/Friday 2/22 August about your choices.
+You will be interviewed by a teacher on Thursday/Friday Week 4 about your choices.
 The sheet below can be used to help you plan your selections.
 Apart from English, which is compulsory, you must place your priority next to each selection.
-1= first priority (English-compulsory) 2 = second priority (a Mathematics subject if you are planning on doing one), 3 = third priority, etc. Besides your subjects you wish to study you must select 3 reserve subjects in case certain subjects do not run.
+1= first priority (English-compulsory) 2 = second priority, 3 = third priority, etc. Besides your subjects you wish to study you must select 3 reserve subjects in case certain subjects do not run.
 Indicate these as R1, R2, R3.
 You will also be asked if you are interested in a TAFE course.

 Students are required to select from the lists below.
-12 units to study in the Preliminary Course (ie., six 2 unit courses: or five 2 unit and two 1 unit courses); at least 2 Units of English; and at least 6 units of "Board developed / approved" courses; no more than 6 units of Science.
+12 units to study in the Preliminary Course (ie. six 2 unit courses: or five 2 unit and two 1 unit courses); at least 2 Units of English; and at least 6 units of "Board developed / approved" courses; no more than 6 units of Science.
 Students choosing the Vocational Oriented HSC should select Skills for Work, English Studies, and at least one WHS VET course.

 Most students will make 6 subject selections.
 You only make more than 6 subject selections if you are doing an extension subject.
 Students are advised to choose carefully.
-Once subjects have been allocated to students changes to students pattern of study can only be made through application to the relevant Deputy Principal by the end of Week 3, T1 2021.
+Once subjects have been allocated to students changes to students' pattern of study can only be made through application to the relevant Deputy Principal by the end of Week 3, T1 2022.